-In a review of The Flock for FT Movie, a person typed in 2009:
+In a critique of The Flock for FT Movie, a person typed in 2009:

 “1) The massively irritating and quirky way the film is directed and presented which dilutes and in effect destroys the first rate acting of the leads and obscures the story considerably.
 Hence a prime example of how the ego/interference of a director etc. spoils an otherwise good show.”